jplip/stunew/_posts/2023-11-03-N@TM_Other_Groups_Review.md

 # Review of Other Teams
 -   CSSE Period 3 Table 1 7:30pm Lopez's Room
     -   I really liked their project and what they did.
 They made a game that had a sandbox build like the old pokemon games.
+It was really cool to see what they were doing and I want to make something like that.
+It was really smooth and ran well on their computer.
+I definetly would like to see how far that game can go if there was even more time as they didn't fully finish their combat function as there was the same animation for each attack.
+With more time, they could make something way more cooler.